Khanderao Holkar: Life

-Military Campaigns
+Military campaigns

 Khanderao Holkar participated in many wars.
-He has fought nearly 10 battles in the 30 years of his life.
+He fought nearly 10 battles in the 30 years of his life.

-During 1735-1737, Khanderao accompanied his father and Baji Rao I in the North India expedition.
-In 1737, during the war between Nizam and Marathas Khanderao Holkar showed tremendous performance and won the victory over the Nizam.
+From 1735 to 1737, Khanderao accompanied his father and Baji Rao I in the North India expedition.
+He fought in the war between Nizam and Marathas in 1737.
 The same year in Malwa, the Mughals looted the Kamavisdar of Shajapur and burnt the settlement.
 In retaliation, Khanderao Holkar killed Mirmani Khan.

 In 1739, Khanderao fought against the Portuguese.
 Khanderao, along with Santaji Wagh, laid siege to the fort of Tarapur.
 The fort was successfully captured by the Marathas.

-In 1742, Khanderao played a key role in the signing of the treaty between Raja Ishvari Singh and Raja Madho Singh.
+In 1742, Khanderao played a key role in the signing of the treaty between Raja Ishwari Singh and Raja Madho Singh.

 Khanderao Holkar also took part in the war of Deoli and Bagru in 1747 and 1748 respectively.

 In 1750, Khanderao Holkar led campaigns against the Mughals, Rohilas, and Jats.
 He completed those campaigns successfully.

 In 1754, when Suraj Mal was the king, the fort came under siege by Marathas, as Peshwa Balaji Baji Rao's younger brother Raghunathrao (Supported by Scindias and Holkars) wanted to be subservient to them.
 However, the siege did not succeed.
 In 1754, at the behest of Mughal Emperor Alamgir II, Khanderao laid the siege of Kumher fort of Suraj Mal of Bharatpur, who had sided with Alamgir II's adversary Siraj ud-Daulah.
-Khanderao Holkar, son of Malhar Rao Holkar, was inspecting his troops on an open palanquin in the battle of Kumbher when he was hit and killed by a cannonball from the Jat army.Marathas (particularly Holkars) wanted to ensue revenge on Suraj Mal for breaking the rules of ancient war and attacking.
+Khanderao Holkar, son of Malhar Rao Holkar, was inspecting his troops on an open palanquin in the battle of Kumbher when he was hit and killed by a cannonball from the Jat army.
+Marathas (particularly Holkars) wanted to ensue revenge on Suraj Mal for breaking the rules of ancient war and attacking.
 The Marathas (Holkars) though were unable to capture Suraj Mal, as ordered otherwise by the Peshwa.